heroku/buildpacks-nodejs/buildpacks/nodejs-yarn/README.md

 This buildpack relies on and builds on top of the [Node.js Engine Cloud Native Buildpack](https://github.com/heroku/nodejs-engine-buildpack) to add `yarn` functionality to a Node.js app.

 ## What it does

-- Installs `yarn`.
-This buildpack will install the `yarn` CLI into a layer, put `yarn` on `$PATH` and cache the `yarn` CLI between builds.
+- Installs the `yarn` CLI and caches it for reuse between builds.
 - Installs package.json dependencies (including devDependencies) with `yarn install`.
 Dependencies are cached between builds to provide fast rebuilds.
-- Runs `build` scripts from package.json.
-This includes `heroku-prebuild`, `heroku-build` (or `build`, and `heroku-postbuild`.
+- Runs `build` scripts from package.json, including `heroku-prebuild`, `heroku-build` (or `build`), and `heroku-postbuild`.
-- Sets the default process type as `yarn run start`.
+- Sets the default process type as `yarn run start` if it exists.

 ## Features

 ### Supported:

 - Yarn major versions 1, 2, and 3.
-- Yarn pnp mode for yarn 2+.
+- Yarn pnp (Plug 'n Play) mode for yarn 2+.
-- Yarn zero-installs.
+- Yarn zero-installs for yarn 2+.

 ## Unsupported:

-- Yarn installs via corepack
+- Installing `yarn` CLI via corepack.
+The `yarn` CLI is installed from a mirror, manually.
-- Optional `devDependencies`
+- Optional `devDependencies`. `devDependencies` are always installed.
-- Pruning `devDependencies`
+- Pruning `devDependencies`. `devDependencies` are always installed.

 ## Reference